-The kitchen at Bengtskär can accommodate most common food allergies if informed in advance.
+The kitchen at Bengtskär can accommodate most common mild food allergies if informed a week before arrival at latest.
 Low lactose products are used in all of the cooking.
 The lighthouse has a liquor license and has small bottles of beer and wine for sale.

 For day visitors there are outdoor toilets and a pissoir.